Update on CTBTO findings related to the announced nuclear test by North Korea

 Addition - 12 March 2013

-No radioactive noble gases attributable to the 12 February event have been detected by CTBTO radionuclide stations so far.
+noble gases attributable to the 12 February event have been detected by CTBTO radionuclide stations so far.
 While an on-site inspection could still potentially locate evidence of a nuclear explosion, this option will only become available after the CTBT's entry into force.